Skip to content

 • 6

-Is Starlink worth it for seniors on a fixed income?
+Is Starlink worth it on a fixed income?
 Depends entirely on your alternative.
-Starlink is worth it when: your current internet is slow DSL, legacy satellite (HughesNet/Viasat), or no broadband at all Β· you need reliable video calls for telehealth, family contact, or Medicare portal access Β· you live rurally where cable and fiber simply don’t reach Β· Starlink may not be worth it when: cable or fiber is available at your address for comparable or lower monthly cost Β· you are on a very tight fixed income without any available subsidy β€” consider Xfinity Internet Essentials ($9.95–$29.95/mo), Spectrum Internet Assist ($29.99/mo), or AT&T Access (from $5–$30/mo) as low-income cable alternatives
+Worth it when: your current internet is slow DSL, older satellite, or nonexistent Β· you need telehealth video appointments to work reliably Β· cable and fiber simply don’t reach your address.
+Not worth it when: cable or fiber is available nearby β€” check Xfinity Internet Essentials ($9.95–$29.95/mo), Spectrum Internet Assist ($29.99/mo), or AT&T Access (from $10/mo) which offer qualifying low-income households dramatically lower rates than Starlink

 • 7